Chaozhou Guangdong, China Travel Guide

 China Mobile, China Unicom, and China Telecom serve as your main local SIM credit card and mobile provider options.
 Purchase a local SIM card at air terminals or official stores by presenting your passport.
 Costs usually hover around ¥50-100 for a SIM with initial credit.
 This gives local data and call services.
 Airalo is a solid eSIM option for many modern phones.

 Internet access and Wi-Fi spread widely.
 Most hotels, many cafes, and common spaces feature Wi-Fi.
 Mobile data coverage stands out in the city, offering reliable internet on your phone.
-A VPN is needed to access many international sites and apps, such as Google services, Facebook, and WhatsApp.
+A VPN is needed to get to many international sites and applications, such as Google services, Facebook, and WhatsApp.
 Download and set up your VPN app Before entering the country.

-These phrases can greatly assist in daily interactions.
+These expressions can greatly assist in daily interactions.

 Hello: 你好 (Nǐ hǎo)